Ellen Hayes: Social causes

-Hayes was a controversial figure not just for being one of the rare women among mathematics professors in nineteenth-century America, but for her embrace of radical causes such as questioning the Bible, gender-related clothing conventions, suffrage, temperance, socialism, the 1912 Lawrence Textile Strike, and Sacco and Vanzetti case.
+Hayes was a controversial figure not just for being one of the rare women among mathematics professors in nineteenth-century America, but for her questioning the Bible and gender-related clothing conventions and for her embrace of radical causes such as women's suffrage, temperance, socialism, the 1912 Lawrence Textile Strike, and Sacco and Vanzetti case.

 She was the Socialist Party candidate for Massachusetts Secretary of State in 1912, the first woman in state history to run for statewide office.
 She did not win the race, but did receive more votes than any Socialist candidate on the ballot, including 2500 more than for their gubernatorial candidate.
 During the Russian Revolution, despite anti-Red sentiment, she raised money for Russian orphans and defended socialism.
 At the age of 76, she was arrested for marching in protest of the execution of Nicola Sacco and Bartolomeo Vanzetti.

 Later life

-Hayes wrote Wild Turkeys and Tallow Candles (1920), an account of life in Granville, and The Sycamore Trail (1929), a historical novel.
+Hayes wrote Wild Turkeys and Tallow Candles (1920), an account of life in Granville, "How Do You Know?
+A Handbook of Evidence and Inference" (1923) and The Sycamore Trail (1929), a historical novel.

-In 1929, she moved to West Park, New York to teach at Vineyard Shore School for women workers in industry, despite her pain from arthritis.
+In 1929, she moved to West Park, New York, to teach at Vineyard Shore School for women workers in industry, despite her pain from arthritis.
 She died on October 27, 1930.
 Her will left her brain to the Wilder Brain Collection at Cornell University.
 Her ashes were buried in Granville, Ohio.